Crosby injury huge challenge for Pens

 Along the way, they became more clinical, certainly more workmanlike.
 Nowhere do you see that more than in their response to injuries.

 Star defenseman Kris Letang goes down?
-No problem, they'll just spread out the minutes evenly among the rest of the defensemen.
+No problem -- they'll just spread out the minutes evenly among the rest of the defensemen.
 No matter that Letang was the heart and soul of the Stanley Cup run last spring, or that Sullivan relied on him for half an hour each game in a way that made him seem irreplaceable.
 Is it harder without him?
 Absolutely.
 Irreplaceable?
 Not so far.

 Then came Matt Murray's lower-body injury, aggravated during warmups before the first game of the playoffs.
 They don't win a Stanley Cup without him in goal last year.
 Marc-Andre Fleury's outstanding play has made him almost an afterthought.